 What Does Your Clutter Symbolize?

 Everyone’s tolerance for clutter is different.
-But, like imagery in dreams, there is a psychology to clutter.
+But, like the imagery in dreams, there is a psychology to clutter.
 Where your clutter is located in your home says a lot about you.
 Here are some examples of what cluttered rooms may mean in your life:

 - Living and Dining Rooms: These are your main entertaining rooms.
 Clutter here may mean you are hiding your true self from the world